fieldtrip/website/faq/development/datatype.md

          inside: [1x3415 double]           indices to the positions at which the source activity is actually estimated
         outside: [1x3317 double]           indices to the positions at which the source activity has not been estimated

-            dim: [xdim ydim zdim]          if the positions are described as a 3D regular grid, this contains the dimensionality of the 3D volume
+            dim: [xdim ydim zdim]          if the positions are described as a regularly spaced 3D grid, this contains the dimensionality of the 3D volume
             vol: [1x1 struct]              volume conductor model
       cumtapcnt: [10x1 double]             information about the number of tapers per original trial